dylan-isaac/minecraft-ai/docs/MAINTENANCE.md

 1. **Configuration Flow**:
    - `.devcontainer/devcontainer.json` defines the container configuration
-   - It references `docker-compose.yml` (specifically the `pydanticai-api-template-dev` service) for container creation
+   - It references `docker-compose.yml` (specifically the `minecraft-ai-dev` service) for container creation
    - VS Code Server runs inside the container to provide IDE features
    - The container runs as a non-root user by default for better security.